-The St. Olaf Christmas Festival is a concert performance that has become one of the nation's most cherished holiday celebrations.
-The festival includes hymns, carols, choral works, as well as orchestral selections celebrating the Nativity and featuring more than 500 student musicians in five choirs and the St. Olaf Orchestra.
+Now's your chance to relive the St. Olaf Christmas Festival, a concert performance that has become one of the nation's most cherished holiday celebrations.
+The festival features more than 500 student musicians in five choirs and the St. Olaf Orchestra.